FIELDS OF COLOR:

 Well, that’s quite a list of accomplishments!
 With all that, you must surely wonder why QFT hasn’t been accepted, if not embraced, by the physics community and the public.
 Well, there is a downside.
 To reap those benefits, we must accept that:

-And so, dear reader, I hope that, like Frank Wilczek, Steven Weinberg, Sean Caroll, Art Hobson, Julian Schwinger (and me), you will choose QFT: the only theory that offers a picture of reality that is understandable and makes sense.
+And so, dear reader, I hope that, like Frank Wilczek, Steven Weinberg, Sean Caroll, Julian Schwinger (and me), you will choose QFT: the only theory that offers a picture of reality that is understandable and makes sense.
 And perhaps one day the physics community will finally abandon the QM ship made of particles floating on a sea of paradox for smoother sailing on the seas of quantum fields.

 As we will see later, the discovery of dark matter may add an eighth field to the mix.